CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

 suffix split, the maximum `liveliness` of the commit (how susceptible it is to add more CPU capacity) is `partitions_affected` x `number_of_columns` x `3`.

-## Optimizing O3 commits with SIMD?
+## Optimizing O3 commits with SIMD

 Because we aim to rely on `memcpy` the most, we benchmarked code that merges variable-length columns: